dipy/dipy/doc/api_changes.rst

 **Gradient Table**

 The default value of ``b0_thresold`` has been changed(from 0 to 50).
 This change can impact your algorithm.
-If you want to go back to your previous result, make sure to set up this optional argument to 0.
+If you want to assure that your code runs in exactly the same manner as before, please initialize your gradient table with the keyword argument ``b0_threshold`` set to 0.

 **Visualization**